mbrubeck/agate/CONTRIBUTING.md

 Contributions should:

 - Separate each **logical change** into its own commit.
-- Update the changelog with any added, removed, changed, or fixed functionality.
-Adhere to the changelog format.
 - Ensure the code compiles correctly, if you can also run `cargo clippy`.
 - Format code with `cargo fmt`.
 - Avoid adding `unsafe` code.